Bash-it/bash-it/docs/contributing.rst

 ----------

-* Try to stick to the existing code style.
-Please don't reformat or change the syntax of existing code simply because you don't like that style.
+* When adding new files, be sure to add them into `clean_files.txt`, which is a growing list of linted files in the project.
+* When changing existing files, consider also adding them into `clean_files.txt` and fixing the linting errors that arise.
-* Indentation is using spaces, not tabs.
-Most of the code is indented with 2 spaces, some with 4 spaces.
-Please try to stick to 2 spaces.
+* Indentation is using tabs, not spaces.
+Most of the code is indented with 2 spaces, some with 4 spaced tabs.
+Please try to stick to tabs.
   If you're using an editor that supports `EditorConfig <http://EditorConfig.org>`_\ , the editor should automatically use the settings defined in Bash-it's `.editorconfig file <.editorconfig>`_.
 * When creating new functions, please use a dash ("-") to separate the words of the function's name, e.g. ``my-new-function``.
   Don't use underscores, e.g. ``my_new_function``.